CoreCrafted-Network/server-docs/README.md

 If you decide to do massive modifications for example,
 * creating brand new page that hasn't on the docs before
 * improve wordings on the whole documentation

+Please consider directly cloning the repository, editing it, and make a pull request on this (the CoreCrafted-Network/server-doc) repository.
+Once your changes are merged, they will be seen in the next update

 **Useful Links**